OpenSourceEconomics/epp_topics/src/epp_topics/background/os_history/screencast/slides.md

 - Developed the OS NeXTstep, which was based partly on the BSD.
 - NeXT was bought by Apple in 1996
 - Eventually brought back Jobs as CEO.
-- MacOS X, iOS, ... all based on NeXTstep and thus BSD, Unix.
+- MacOS, iOS, ... all based on NeXTstep and thus BSD, Unix.

 </div>
 <div>